murraysagal/MSStringifyMacros/README.md

 self.bar = [[NSUserDefaults standardUserDefaults] objectForKey:kKeyForBar];
 ```

-But with stringification, explained in a later section, the tedious code above can be replaced with this...
+By leveraging a preprocessor feature called stringification (explained in a later section) the tedious code above can be replaced with this...

 ```
 #!objective-c